j-quelly/ispellits/README.md

 	- https://facebook.github.io/react-native/docs/height-and-width.html
 - [ ] remove propTypes on build
 - [ ] change modal component to higher order component --practice the decorator pattern
+- [ ] modify inputForm component to be a controlled component -- https://facebook.github.io/react/docs/forms.html this may make it easier to test

 ### Issues
 - [x] if user finishes all words and dies at the same time they beat the game before dying when they should die before ending the game